Macadamia nuts are one of the ‘signature crops’ of Hawaii – and they are good for your health!

 - Another study in the Journal of nutrition (Apr.
 2003, source) demonstrates that macadamia nut consumption as part of a healthy diet favorably modifies the plasma lipid profile in men with high cholesterol levels despite their diet being high in fat. (lipids are a broad group of molecules that naturally occur in your blood)

 If you want to visit an orchard yourself to buy macadamia nuts you can go to so close to Hilo and Kona.

-If you are on the Kona coast try the Hamakua Macadamia Nut Company (visit their website here) on Maluokalani Street in Kawaihae.
+If you are on the Kona coast try the Hamakua Macadamia Nut Company (website) on Maluokalani Street in Kawaihae.
 They have a visitor center with free samples and you can make self-guided tours of their plantation.